 In elementary school, she had tenacity.
 On Hallowe’en, I’d give up after an hour, but she wouldn’t come home until her pillow sack was full.
 You didn’t need your parents as chaperones back in the day.

 When we lived in Montreal, I was having my Grade Three birthday party–she was wheeling around Oak Ridge School when she hit her elbow, taking a corner, and breaking her arm.
 Me, being a typical brat, blamed her: “How dare you put the kibosh on my birthday party?”
 It brings to mind the wooden sign in her laundry room: I Can’t Remember if I am the Good Sister or the Evil One.
 (Perhaps I am the second one?)

-We moved a lot.
-I remember once how she felt wronged, and ran away to our Edmonton garage, set in the alley.
+We moved a lot as kids.
+Montreal to Edmonton and then to Toronto and back to Montreal.
+Whiel out west, I remember once how Wendy felt wronged in the family, and ran away to our Edmonton garage, set in the alley.
 She sent us notes to explain her departure as if she were in a faraway land.